acerbilab/S-VBMC/README.md

 -----

-## ⚠️ Important: How to Use the Final Posterior
+## ⚠️ Important: how to use the final posterior

 Users must use samples from the stacked posterior for any application and should **not** interpret its individual components (means and covariances).